Suggestions

 Register to receive real-time session event callbacks and monitor your session activity from your app server.

 Using the OpenTok platform, developers can monitor certain activity of clients using OpenTok client SDKs, from within their app server.
-By registering for callbacks with the OpenTok REST API, your callback URL will receive HTTP POST requests when any client connects or publishes to a session in your OpenTok project.
+By registering for callbacks with the OpenTok REST API, your callback URL will receive HTTP POST requests when any sessions are created and destroyed, clients connect and disconnect, and clients publish and unpublish streams to a session in your OpenTok project.
 Additionally, you can register a callback to monitor events related to OpenTok archives for your project.

 Registering callbacks